Jesdah/Memory-cards/README.md

 ### Expected:

-Cards would flip over when clicked and cards that didn't match would flip over, the timer would start when the first card was clicked and stop when all cards were matched.
+Cards would flip over when clicked and cards that didn't match would flip back, the timer would start when the first card was clicked and stop when all cards were matched.

 ### Actual: